linyuehzzz/linyuehzzz.github.io/index.md

       at the University of Illinois Urbana-Champaign.
     </p>
     <p>
-      My research lies at the intersection of <strong>data</strong>, <strong>computation</strong>, and <strong>human values</strong>.
-      I am interested in critically exploring how emerging technologies of geospatial computing and artificial intelligence, both in practice and theory, can be designed and used in ways that are ethical, socially responsible, and benefit humanity.
+      My research explores the intersection of data, computation, and human values.
+I am interested in how emerging geospatial technologies can be designed and used in ways that are ethical, socially responsible, and beneficial to humanity.
 More broadly, my interests span spatial data science, location privacy, and the societal implications of algorithmic systems.
+I’m currently investigating the social implications of geospatial artificial intelligence, including issues of social bias, semantic collapse, and loss of diversity.
+I’m also committed to helping students to engage critically with these technologies by integrating AI literacy and ethical reasoning into their geospatial education.
     </p>
   </div>
 </div>